How anxiety counselling can help

-Based on my experience both as a previous anxiety sufferer and now as a professional anxiety counsellor, the most effective way to treat anxiety is with the combination of good self-help information and personal counselling.
+Based on my experience both as a previous anxiety sufferer and now as an anxiety counsellor, the most effective way to treat anxiety is with the combination of good self-help information and personal counselling.
 This combination produces a much higher rate of success when compared to other recovery strategies.
-It is also the only combination that ensures lasting results.
+It is also a combination that ensures lasting results.

 Yes, most people can achieve a certain level of symptom relief on their own, and maybe even complete symptom relief for a while.
 But if the underlying factors aren’t successfully addressed, the potential remains for anxiety as a condition to return.

-Working with an anxiety counsellor ensures that these underlying factors are successfully identified AND addressed.
-While there may be a negative stigma attached to therapy, anxiety therapists specialize in this area and therefore can provide great insight into problems that are generally invisible to the untrained eye.
+Working with an anxiety counsellor ensures that these underlying factors are successfully identified and addressed.
+While there may be a negative stigma attached to therapy, anxiety therapists specialise in this area and therefore can provide great insight into problems that are generally invisible to the untrained eye.
 Without the help of an experienced therapist, most often these underlying factors remain undetected, and therefore, unaddressed.

 Since knowledge is power, and especially as it pertains to anxiety recovery, a therapist’s personal and professional insight can be a vital component to lasting recovery.

-There are many advantages to working with a good therapist (personal coach/counsellor/therapist).
-For example:
+There are many advantages to working with a good therapist.

 A therapist can: